sumitmalik51/purviewlab/modules/module06.md

 ## :loudspeaker: Introduction

-One of the platform features of Azure Purview is the ability to show the lineage between datasets created by data processes.
-Systems like Data Factory, Data Share, and Power BI capture the lineage of data as it moves.
-Custom lineage reporting is also supported via Atlas hooks and REST API.
+One of the features of Microsoft Purview is the ability to show the lineage between datasets created by data processes.
+Data lineage shows how data moves over time and enables you to see how data is used and what changes to data have been made.
+This visibility helps you to understand, trace back and correct data at the source of origin.
+Lineage, thus also results into better data quality.

+Lineage is typically captured from tools that extract, transform and load data.
+These ETL tools are, for example, Data Factory, Data Share, and Power BI.
+They capture the lineage of data as it moves.
+By scanning these ETL tools you can capture and visualize the lineage in Microsoft Purview.

-Lineage in Purview includes datasets and processes.
+Microsoft Purview also supports the ability to upload custom lineage.
+Custom lineage is lineage that you created yourself, for example by uploading metadata using the Microsoft Purview's Atlas REST APIs.
+Lineage in Purview includes relationships between datasets and processes.

+> :bulb: **Did you know?**
+>
-* **Dataset**: A dataset (structured or unstructured) provided as an input to a process.
+> * **Dataset**: A dataset (structured or unstructured) provided as an input to a process.
 For example, a SQL Table, Azure blob, and files (such as .csv and .xml), are all considered datasets.
 In the lineage section of Purview, datasets are represented by **rectangular boxes**.
+>

-* **Process**: An activity or transformation performed on a dataset is called a process.
+> * **Process**: An activity or transformation performed on a dataset is called a process.
 For example, ADF Copy activity, Data Share snapshot and so on.
 In the lineage section of Purview, processes are represented by **round-edged boxes**.

+## :thinking: Prerequisites

+* An [Azure account](https://azure.microsoft.com/free/) with an active subscription.
+* An Azure Data Lake Storage Gen2 Account (see [module 00](../modules/module00.md)).
+* An Azure Data Factory Account (see [module 00](../modules/module00.md)).
+* A Microsoft Purview account (see [module 01](../modules/module01.md)).

-This module steps through what is required for connecting an Azure Data Factory account with an Azure Purview account to track data lineage.
+This module steps through what is required for connecting an Azure Data Factory account with a Microsoft Purview account to track data lineage.

 ## :dart: Objectives